About Me

 I know first hand the impact that receiving support from someone with lived experience can have.
 I feel honored to be able to offer that support to the folks that I work with.

 I am a parent and spouse.
-I have a wonderful senior kitty and a sweet rescue dog.
+I have a sweet rescue dog.
 I am an animal lover and vanagon enthusiast.
+My special interest (my life!) is full of fiber arts.
+I enjoy spinning fiber, working with colors, and creating weavings on a giant floor loom.
 I identify as part of a community of people who are "still COVIDing".
 I continue to take precautions such as masking indoors in public spaces in order to prioritize the health and safety of my family and others around me.
 I also have lived experience as someone who is living with and managing an energy limiting illness and disability.
-I find myself most grounded when I am outdoors, spending time with my three year old, and connecting with animals.
+I really enjoy working with other folks who are struggling with chronic illness, as many of us are in the LGBTQ+, neurodivergent communities.
+I find myself most grounded when I am outdoors, spending time with my child and connecting with animals.
 I find engaging in art, music, humor, and movement to be incredibly regulating and healing.
 I incorporate all of these elements into my therapeutic work.
 One of my favorite parts about my work is learning about the Special Interests of the folks that I work with.

 I have lived experience as someone who is neurodivergent and identifies as an ADHDer.